-We are pleased to provide you with the 15th Annual School Report Card containing information about your child's school.
-Virginia Beach City Public Schools (VBCPS) publishes the annual school report cards to provide you with a resource for assessing many aspects of your child's school and for evaluating success over time.
+We are pleased to provide you with the 18th Annual School Report Card, which contains information about your child's school.
+Virginia Beach City Public Schools (VBCPS) publishes annual school report cards to aid you in assessing the many aspects of your child's school and for evaluating success over time.

-As in previous years, this report card contains information pertaining to student and staff characteristics, perceptions of educational quality, attendance, school performance, and progress toward meeting state and federal accountability requirements.
-We continue to place an emphasis on student outcomes related to our strategic plan, Compass to 2015, which extends beyond the traditional Standards of Learning assessment results.
-In the middle and high school report cards, we include information that would not be found elsewhere, such as results from the EXPLORE Assessment or the College and Work Readiness Assessment (CWRA).
-These assessments are aligned with our strategic plan that focuses on teaching and assessing 21st century skills.
-The Standards of Learning information for your child's school can still be found on the Virginia Department of Education website.
+As in previous years, each report card contains information about student and staff characteristics, perceptions of educational quality, attendance, school performance, and progress toward meeting state and federal accountability requirements.
+We continue to place an emphasis on student outcomes which extend beyond the traditional Standards of Learning assessment results.
+In the school report cards, we include information that would not be found elsewhere, such as results from the ACT, SAT, College and Work Readiness Assessment (CWRA+), the Preliminary SAT (PSAT), Reading Inventory (RI), and the Integrated Performance Task (IPT).
+These assessments are aligned with our strategic framework, Compass to 2020, which focuses on ensuring that every child is challenged and supported to reach his or her full potential.
+As always, the Standards of Learning information for your child's school can still be found on the Virginia Department of Education website.

-Maintaining our school division's excellent record of continuous improvement depends on our students, teachers, staff, community, and family members like you.
+Maintaining our school division's focus on continuous improvement depends on the support of students, teachers, staff, community, and family members like you.
 We hope that you will continue to help us succeed through your commitment to your child's education and by taking an active role at your child's school.

-If you have any questions about the contents of a specific school report card, please contact the school's principal or the Department of Educational Leadership and Assessment at 757.263.1199.
+If you have any questions about the contents of a specific school report card, please contact the school's principal or the Department of Planning, Innovation, and Accountability at 757.263.1199.

 Aaron C. Spence, Ed.D.